 In September and October, the Ottawa area is filled with beautiful fall colours… as well as ghosts, goblins and treats!
 This year, popular Halloween festivities are back (some have been modified for health and safety), plus a few new live and virtual options.
 Whether you want to get spooked in the city, the countryside, or at home, you’ll enjoy these Halloween-themed events and activities (in order of start date) in Canada’s capital region.

-Note: The information below is valid as of October 16, 2020.
+Note: The information below is valid as of September 20, 2023.
 Reservations are required for many if not all of the options listed below.
-Due to the evolving COVID-19 pandemic restrictions, please contact businesses directly to confirm details.

 Haunted Walks of Ottawa – Guided tours and new virtual experiences